danielrosehill/My-Github-Repo-Index/README.md

 - [Outcomes-Funds](https://github.com/danielrosehill/Outcomes-Funds)
    Data analysis and visualizations on the establishment and progress of outcomes funds around the world.

+## First Entry

+*Organisation/categorisation pending!*

+- [FirstEntryPublic](https://github.com/danielrosehill/FirstEntryPublic) Files that needed to be added to other repositories.

+## Hebrew (Language)

+- [ENHETechDictionary](https://github.com/danielrosehill/ENHETechDictionary) An English to Hebrew dictionary for common technology terms presented as an Anki deck.
+- [PaleoHebrew](https://github.com/danielrosehill/PaleoHebrew) Housing various projects in Paleo/Proto Hebrew.

 ## Home Assistant